UKGovernmentBEIS/inspect_ai/benchmarks/swe_bench/README.md

 ## Installation

 - **Install requirements.** As well as the requirements provided by inspect, this benchmark has its own dependencies.
-You can install them in your virtual envrionment by running ```pip install -r requirements.txt```
+You can install them in your virtual enviro   nment by running ```pip install -r requirements.txt```
 - **Build environment images.** SWE-bench requires a set of images with all the dependencies of each repository.
 Yo build them for the SWE-bench-verified split, run ```./build_images.py --dataset_path princeton-nlp/SWE-bench_Verified --split train```.
 See ```./build_images.py --help``` for all arguments.
 NOTE: Depending on the repositories contained in your subset of SWE-bench, this can take a while to run (several hours).

 ## Usage